carlotes247/carlotes247.github.io/index.md

     section_id: about
     background_style: bg-primary
     title: "**Intelligent Games and Games Intelligence (IGGI) PhD**"
-    text: "I am a PhD Candidate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.
+    text: "I am a Software Engineer and a PhD Candidate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.

+    My current software engineering projects revolve around game technology systems for Unity and Unreal Engine, involving (1) gameplay programming, (2) networking, and (3) ML inference through supervised and reinforcement learning.

     My current research interests are ***(1) Interactive use of ML and AI, (2) Encouraging movement during user interaction, and (3) Understanding motivation and user/player experience.***